Siarhei-Y/Portfolio/README.md

 ### ML_models
 - Covid Classification.
 Based on a Kaggle dataset.
 The purpose of the model to maximaze recall and identify potential mortal cases.
 Estimator: SGDClassifier, Recall: 0.93
 - Prediction of Wild Blueberry Yield.
 Based on a Kaggle dataset.
-Estimator: CatBoostRegressor, MAE: 348.79915
+Estimator: CatBoostRegressor, MAE: 348.79915.

+### a/b_tests
+- ab_test_new_page.
+T-test to determine whether the new page generates more conversions than the old page.